 “Shoo!”
-She yelled at it, and waved her arms.
-She was still sitting on the fence, and the bird lifted only a bit, but then came back to the pail.
-She reached up to remove it from the post when the large bird pecked her hand.
+She yelled at it and waved her arms.
+She was still sitting on the fence, and the bird lifted only a bit but then came back to the pail.
+She reached up to remove it from the post when the giant bird pecked her hand.

 “Ouch!
 You leave me alone!”
 She grabbed the pail and jumped from the fence.
 The bird eyed her.
 “Toto I think it’s time for us to go.”
 She looked at her hand, a bead of blood rising to the surface.
 As she turned away, she realized that the long fence across from where she had been sitting was now lined with birds, for as far as the eye could see.
 They all watched her, silent.
 Hundred of birds, sitting shoulder to shoulder.